Question 6 of 6

 In the Therapy Room

 If language captures experience, then talk therapy is sufficient.
-If it doesn't — if there are dimensions of experience that exist below or beyond language — then talk therapy has a structural blind spot.
-This question justifies the existence of every non-verbal therapeutic approach: art therapy, music therapy, somatic therapy, EMDR, movement therapy.
+If it doesn't, if there are dimensions of experience that exist below or beyond language, then talk therapy has a structural blind spot.
+This is the question behind every approach that works in a medium other than speech: art therapy, music therapy, dance/movement therapy, and the somatic approaches.
+EMDR is sometimes added to that list, but its standard protocol is heavily verbal; what it reduces is the demand for a sustained spoken narrative.

 How Modalities Answer This